7 Tips for a Pinterest Virtual Assistant

 Tip 2: Setting up files and folders.

-My personal preference is using a combination of Google Drive and Gmail along with a hard copy for all things client-related.
+My personal preference is to use a combination of Google Drive and Gmail, along with a hard copy for all things client-related.

 - In Gmail, I create a label with the client’s name to store all correspondence between the client and myself.